sidwarkd/ucasts_pi/README.md

  - Add more helper functions.
 Specifically the 7 Segment Display could use some helpers around the decimals, apostrophe, and colon
  - Improve the documentation if you see something wrong.
  - Have RPi.GPIO only be imported if using an I/O class.
 Currently it's always imported.
- - Implement evented callbacks for switch and button
+ - Implement evented callbacks for switch, button, and rfid reader
+ - Add checksum verification to InnovationsRFIDReader class.